-First, we investigate the effect of different EGF concentrations on the signalling cascade.
-To illustrate this effect we depict the evolution of the number of molecules (nM) of the phosphorylated receptor and the complex EGFR-EGF2\-Shc\.
-It can be seen that the receptor autophophorylation is clearly concentration dependent showing a high peak in the first 5 seconds to decay rapidly afterwards to very low levels.
+We study the effect of different EGF concentrations on the signalling cascade.
+To illustrate this effect we depict the evolution of the concentration of the most relevant proteins in the signalling cascade over time.

+Above it can be seen that the receptor activation by autophophorylation is clearly concentration dependent showing a high peak in the first 5 seconds to decay rapidly afterwards to very low levels of concentration.
 According to the variance in the receptor activation it is intuitive to expect different cell responses to different EGF concentrations.
 Here we will show that this is not the case.
+Next we show the evolution of the phosphorylation of Shc after binding to the receptor over 60 seconds.